KVEKS/HackerrankPractice/README.md

 # HackerrankPractice
-Solutions of tasks from Hackerrank
+Solutions to Hackerrank practice problems with Java and Oracle SQL.